Hue-Jhan/Encrypted-Trojan-Undetected/README.md

 **Shell**

-You can embed the code into pretty much anything, you can even use tools to mask the exe file into a mp4 or jpg file, complete with a new icon and a name, even the extension can be masked.
+You can embed the code into pretty much anything, you can use tools to mask the exe file into a mp4 or jpg file, complete with a new icon and a name, the extension can be masked too.
 Once the victim runs the exe, a new session will pop up on meterpreter, and u can view it and use it with:

 ``` sessions ``` or ``` shell ```